-- If you use Cloudera Manager, do not use these command-line instructions. - This information applies specifically to CDH 5.8.x.
-If you use a lower version of CDH, see the documentation for that version located at Cloudera Documentation.
+- Follow these command-line instructions on systems that do not use Cloudera Manager. - This information applies specifically to CDH 5.9.x.
+See Cloudera Documentation for information specific to other releases.

 Configure the KMS backing KeyProvider properties in the /etc/hadoop-kms/conf/kms-site.xml configuration file: